Occupational Outlook in Alberta for Citizenship and Immigration Officers

 What Is Meant By A Code Of Data Trustworthiness

-To have a CV of 6 or less is to be considered highly reliable. zero percent and thirty observations from the survey, or 50 percent or more of the total estimated employment in the field
+To have a CV of 6 or less is to be considered highly reliable.
+0% and 30 observations from the survey; or 50% or more of the total estimated employment in the field

 Intended for Both Full-Time and Part-Time Workers